What Are You Looking For?

 Have you looked over the school’s mission statement and seen how it is incorporated into the school?
 Why was the school founded and how has its mission changed over the years?

-Do you want a coeducational school or all boys or all girls?
-Which would work for your child?
+Do you want a co-educational school or an all boys’ or all girls’ school?
+Which would work best for your child?

 Does the school have religious ties?
-Is it independently governed or overseen by a larger church organization?
+Is it independently governed or overseen by a church organization?

 How difficult is it to gain admission into the school?
 If you apply to selective schools, make sure to apply to several.

-What’s the total school size, class size and student-teacher ratio?
-How do they fit with what you know of your child?
+What’s the total school size?
+Class size?
+Student-to-teacher ratio?
+How does the school fit with what you know about your child?